AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

     </tr>
     </table>

-1. Once your content is defined, use the **[!UICONTROL Simulate content]** button to preview and test your content with test profiles.
+    Once your content is defined, use the **[!UICONTROL Simulate content]** button to preview and test your content with test profiles.
 [Learn more](../content-management/preview-test.md).

-1. Click the arrow to go back to the campaign creation screen.
+To browse back to the campaign creation screen, click the left arrow.

     ![](assets/create-campaign-design.png)

+1. In the **[!UICONTROL Content experiment]** section, you can use the **[!UICONTROL Create experiment]** button to test out which content works better.
+Content experimentation capabilities are detailed in [this section](../content-management/content-experiment.md).

 1. In the **[!UICONTROL Actions tracking]** section, specify if you want to track how your recipients react to your delivery: you can track clicks and/or opens.